 We use the contemporary English services from Common Worship, except at Sunday Evening Prayer, when we use the 1662 Book of Common Prayer.

 If you would like to join other members of our community in worship at home you can download suggested daily readings here.
 Below is a description of our regular services.
-For a calendar of our services this month please see our Term Card.

 8.00 am: Eucharist